Orika Africa

 Cash & Cards

-• Travellers' checks are not accepted
+• Travellers' cheques are no longer accepted

 Electricity